dasomweb/dw-church/readme.txt

 7. Plugin settings and permissions

 == Changelog ==

+= 2.62.1 =
+* Fix: Prevent checkbox clicks when 16 images are already selected in media library
+* Fix: Show alert immediately when user attempts to select more than 16 images
+* Fix: Bring media frame back to front after alert is dismissed
+* Enhancement: Intercept checkbox clicks directly to prevent selection before it happens

 = 2.62.0 =
 * Enhancement: Display selected image count in media library frame when selecting album images